by Michael Corcoran

 Candace found Walt boring- his stories were too long and didn’t really go anywhere.
 All the name-dropping anecdotes she loved early in their relationship now made her want to vomit.
 Plus, he was completely self-absorbed.
 Let’s flip the order there.
 1. Self-absorbed 2.
 Boring stories.

 Candace loved Walt’s writing at first but stopped reading him about a month into the marriage.

-Walt took a lot of crazy, abusive shit during the marriage, but the one thing he couldn’t forgive was when Candy started a fight when he was on deadline.
+Walt took a lot of crazy, abusive shit from Candace, who struggled in her career as an art dealer, as Walt flourished in his, but the one thing he couldn’t forgive was when she started a fight when he was on deadline.
 He was literally typing while she was bopping him on the head and screaming.
 He stayed at a motel until he found an apartment.